carolinaborim/documentation/source/includes/external_user_workflow/_workflow.md

 ### How permissions are handled

-The `token Bearer` corespond to the user credentials and the APIs will use it to check which data can be retrieved.
+The `token Bearer` corresponds to the user credentials and the APIs will use it to check which data can be retrieved.